Your Guide to West Coast Vintage Vespa Days 2024 – Updated for 2025

 2021: Los Gatos, California

-The first Vintage Vespa Days was in 2021.
-The event was held at the Los Gatos Lodge, with a weekend-long rally that attracted hundreds of vintage Vespa riders and enthusiasts from far and wide, but mainly in California.
+The first Vintage Vespa Days event took place in 2021.
+The event was held at the Los Gatos Lodge, featuring a weekend-long rally that attracted hundreds of vintage Vespa riders and enthusiasts from far and wide, primarily from California.

 The weekend included a meet and greet, epic rides through the mountains and Highway 1 to Half Moon Bay, a buffet BBQ lunch, and a Concours d’élégance – elegance competition – at Byington Winery.